mgsosna/mattsosna.com/_posts/careers/2021-01-22-Academia-to-DS.md

 title: Transitioning to data science from academia
 author: matt_sosna
 summary: Academics have many valuable skills to succeed in data science, but some need to be cultivated.
 This post outlines the soft and hard skills needed for success.
-image: "images/complexity_spectrum2.png"
+image: "images/careers/Academia/lead_ds_roles.png"
 ---
 **"I could always do data science if academia doesn't work out."** It's a recurring thought many graduate students and postdocs experience, especially if their work involves hearty servings of [programming]({{  site.baseurl  }}/DS-transition-3) and [statistics]({{  site.baseurl  }}/DS-transition-2), the core elements of data science.
-Academics *do* have many qualities that make them attractive candidates for data science positions, but there are *also* large holes in their skills that can deter them from being hired straight off the bat.
+Data science can be a rewarding alternative to academia, and academics *do* have many qualities that make them attractive candidates for data science roles.
+However, there are *also* often large holes in academics' skill sets that can deter them from being hired straight off the bat.

 This post will outline the skills needed to make the leap from the ivory tower to industry.
 We'll go light on the technical details or business acumen; for a deep dive on those skills, check out my five-part [how to enter data science series]({{  site.baseurl  }}/DS-transition-1).
 Especially if you're just starting to consider data science as a career, I highly recommend thinking about where your ideal role falls on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), which will help you identify which skills to prioritize learning.